ravexina/scripts/README.md

 - vimcat
         - vimcat from vim, to cat files in a colorful way

+- today.sh
+    - Prints out the persian day of the week

 # Mirrors

 This repository is available both at github and gitlab: